sagemath/trac_to_gh/Issue 2420.md

 CC:  @wdjoyner @mwhansen @loefflerd

-Keywords: gap interface, polynomial rings, number fields
+Keywords: gap interface, polynomial rings, number fields, interface cache

 Up to now, the gap interface did not work on polynomial rings over number fields.
 This patch extends the interface accordingly, so that now the following works.
 Univariate: